google/framework-for-osdu/osdu-r2/os-workflow/README.md

 ### POST /getStatus

-Returns the current status of a workflow job.
+The `/getStatus` API endpoint returns the current status of a workflow job.
 This endpoint is available for external requests.

 #### Request body